meta-company/makex/documents/source/variants.md

 ```

-Variants specified on the command line set the variants for top level Makex files.
+Variants specified on the command line set the variants for top-level Makex files.

-If a variant is not found in the Makex file, all the Makex files in parent folders, up to the root(`/`) or Workspace(WORKSPACE)
-will be evaluated and searched for the variant.
+If a variant is not found in the Makex file, all the Makex files in parent folders, up to the root(`/`) or Workspace(WORKSPACE) will be evaluated and searched for the variant.

 In other words, variants in child Makex files inherit those of all the parents.